Red River Floodway: Expansion

 The NDP government was criticized by Conservative Brian Pallister, then the Member of Parliament, for requiring workers in construction companies working on the floodway to unionize.
 Pallister, MP for the Portage—Lisgar constituency and future Manitoba premier, told parliament, "the Manitoba NDP government is planning to proceed with a plan to force every worker on the Red River floodway expansion to unionize, despite the fact that 95% of Manitoba's construction companies are not unionized."

 The diversion of flood water has been criticized for shifting the impact of flooding from urban Winnipeg to rural communities such as Emerson, Morris, St Adolphe.
 In 1997 these towns and the surrounding farm buildings and lands ended up with the bulk of the flood water in order to save Winnipeg from flood damage.
 In 2011, the Manitoba government intentionally diverted water from the Assiniboine River to save Winnipeg which ended up flooding communities around Lake Manitoba - The communities of Pinaymootang, Lake St. Martin, Little Saskatchewan and Dauphin River were severely impacted, as well as the surrounding farmland and cottages.

 Considerations in the United States

 The city of Fargo, North Dakota faces very similar flooding challenges to Winnipeg due to its similar topography and position upstream of the Red River.
 In 2008, the US Army Corps of Engineers began a feasibility study of flood mitigation techniques for the area.
-During this study, the city faced catastrophic flooding, projecting the project into public consciousness.
+During this study, the city faced catastrophic flooding, catapulting the project into public consciousness.
 In 2010, the US Federal government agreed to work with the city, its smaller sister city of Moorhead, Minnesota, as well as Cass and Clay counties to begin the formal planning process.
 The Federal government additionally pledged significant financial support for the project.
-The result was the Fargo-Moorhead Area Diversion Project, which is currently under construction as of 2023.
+The result was the Fargo-Moorhead Area Diversion Project, which is planned to be operational in 2027.